Gibbons-Lab/isb_course_2020/docs/16S/talk.md

 ---

-We have our raw sequencing data but Qiime 2 only operates on artifacts.
-How do we convert our data to an artifact?
+We have our raw sequencing data but QIIME 2 only operates on artifacts.
+How do we convert our data into an artifact??

 :egg: ↔ :hatched_chick:

 ---

-## Our first Qiime 2 commands
+## Our first QIIME 2 commands

 We can import the data with the `import` action.
-For that we have to give Qiime 2 a *manifest* (list of raw files) and tell it what *type of data* we are importing and what *type of artifact* we want.
+For that we have to give QIIME 2 a *manifest* (list of raw files) and tell it what *type of data* we are importing and what *type of artifact* we want.

 :computer: let's jump back to the open Colaboratory notebook...

 ---

-## View a Qiime 2 visualization
+## View a QIIME 2 visualization

-There are two ways to look at a Qiime 2 visualization:
+There are two ways to look at a QIIME 2 visualization:

 - visit https://view.qiime2.org and load the file
-- use `qiime tools view [file.qzv]` if you have Qiime 2 installed
+- use `qiime tools view [file.qzv]` if you have QIIME 2 installed

-:thinking_face: What do you observe across the read?
+:thinking_face: What do you observe across the length of the read?
 Where would you truncate the reads?

 ---

-Qiime 2 commands can become pretty long.
-Here some pointers to remember the structure of a command:
+QIIME 2 commands can get pretty long.
+Here are some pointers to remember the structure of a command:

 ```